@CCCERAMICS INSTAGRAM

 THE BOTREE HOTEL, MARYLEBONE, LONDON

-Artlink Inc asked Caroline for a totem pole to include in its designs for the BoTree luxury boutique hotel, located in Marylebone.
-The piece that was selected, entitled Ladder of Infinity, graces the entrance foyer alongside a number of other ceramics by local makers.
+Artlink Inc wanted a totem pole to include in its designs for the BoTree luxury boutique hotel, located in Marylebone.
+The piece that was selected, entitled Ladder of Infinity, is the tallest totem pole I have made to date.
+It now graces the entrance foyer to the hotel alongside a number of other ceramics by local makers.
 To quote Artlink: “The installation orchestrates a delightful ballet, offering guests a dual journey through the fantastical and the tangible, forging a gateway to imagination and craft."

 In addition to the curated artworks, the amazing photographer Alun Callendar was commissioned to take a series of photographs of the makers in their studios.
 Some of these are displayed in the main lobby, to “transcends traditional boundaries, becoming both a singular artwork itself and a seamless extension of the hotel’s curated art collection.”